Living the Dream

 Central Europe was not so much a precise region as a state of mind

 For Kundera himself, talking about Central Europe in the western press was a natural way of commenting on his own novels, and on the history of the novel in general – it was Central Europe after all that had produced key modern voices like Franz Kafka, Robert Musil and Hermann Broch.
-Central Europe had been a central theme when Joseph Roth interviewed Kundera for the NYRB in 1980, so the conversation was well under way before The Tragedy of Central Europe appeared in 1984.
+Central Europe had been a central theme when Philip Roth interviewed Kundera for the NYRB in 1980, so the conversation was well under way before The Tragedy of Central Europe appeared in 1984.
 Published in English that same year was Antipolitics, the book-length essay about the East-West divide by Hungarian writer György Konrád.
 Konrád’s contention, which sounds just as utopian today as it did in the mid-Eighties, was that Central Europe represented the continent’s last great opportunity to build a social-democratic space that would be neither Soviet nor Liberal-Capitalist in nature.

 But where exactly was Central Europe?
 Participants in the debate were fond of stating that Central Europe was not so much a precise region as a state of mind, although for writers like Kundera and Konrád it quite clearly corresponded to the former territory of the Habsburg Empire, the collapse of which was seen by them as an unmitigated cultural disaster.
 Not just because the Habsburg state seemed to represent a culturally mixed community of many nations, but also because it had seen the birth of so much that was important to European modern art and literature.
 For Lithuanian-born Pole Czesław Miłosz Central Europe encompassed a whole swathe of territory that ran from “Baroque Vilnius” to “medieval Renaissance Dubrovnik”, pretty much everything that lay to the east of the Germans but was predominantly Christian-Catholic and Jewish in heritage.
 While the ethnic pluralism of Central Europe was celebrated, there was at the same time a clear view of what Central Europe was not – Orthodox, Islamic or Russian.
 A polemic (published in the New York Times) blew up between Kundera and exiled Russian poet Joseph Brodsky, for whom the exclusion of Russian culture from Kundera’s civilizational picture was an itself a denial of European identity.